Treason Felony Act 1848: Scottish Parliament

 Treason felony is a reserved matter on which the Scottish Parliament cannot legislate.

 Text

-The full text of the Act is available online.
-The wording of section 3 of the Act is:
+Section 3 of the act provides:

 The ellipses represent words that have subsequently been repealed.

 Section 10 of the Interpretation Act 1978 says that references to the Sovereign reigning at the time of the passing of the Treason Felony Act are to be construed as references to the Sovereign for the time being.

 Repealed provisions

-Penal transportation was abolished in 1868, leaving life imprisonment as the maximum sentence.
+Penal transportation was abolished by the Penal Servitude Act 1857, leaving penal servitude for life as the maximum sentence.
+The last persons sentenced to transportation were transported in 1868.
+Penal servitude itself was abolished and replaced with imprisonment by the Criminal Justice Act 1948.

-Section 4 of the Act contained strict rules about treason felony when committed only by speaking.
+Section 4 of the act contained strict rules about treason felony when committed only by speaking.
 A conviction required a confession in open court, or the evidence of two witnesses to prove the words spoken.
 Also a prosecution had to be brought within six days of the offence.
 Section 4 was repealed by the Statute Law Revision Act 1891.